datavaluepeople/dvp-landing-static/content/assets/blog/health-tech-llm-case-study/index.md

 This project highlights an often-overlooked truth: good data analysis isn't just about technology, but creative problem-solving.
 By treating LLMs like collaborators that need guidance, the team turned a complex challenge into a practical solution.

+Ready to explore what AI can do for your organisation?
+Contact us today for a free introductory chat!